 - Do you have ‘strong social connections’ or are you basically a ‘loner’?

 If you respond ‘yes’ to the first part of each question more frequently than the second portion of the question, you are considered to have many of the characteristics of a resilient person.
 However, if you have more ‘yes’ responses to the second portion of each question, you need to learn to ‘bloom again’!

-None of us are always positive in our thinking and secure in our approach to life’s difficulties.
-Resiliency is an ongoing process of growth and empowerment.
+None of us is always positive in our thinking and secure in our approach to life’s difficulties.
+Resilience is an ongoing process of growth and empowerment.
 Please don’t be self-critical if you aren’t where you want to be.
 Being resilient does not eliminate our stress, nor does it erase life’s difficulties.
-Instead, it gives us the strength to face problems head on, overcome adversity and move on with our lives.
+Instead, it gives us the strength to face problems head-on, overcome adversity and move on with our lives.
 Keep working at it because the more we practise, the better we become.

 Darlene Powell Garlington is a licensed clinical psychologist, certified school psychologist and media psychologist.